dinhvle/dinhvle.github.io/_posts/2016-09-17-grails-3-setup-on-mac-os-x.md

 curl -s get.sdkman.io | bash
 ```

-Follow the instructions on-screen to complete installation.
+Follow the instructions on-screen to complete the installation.
 Open terminal and type the command:

 ```